microsoft/FluidFramework/docs/docs/dds.md

----
-uid: dds
----

-# Distributed Data Structures
+# Introducing distributed data structures

 Much of Fluid's power lies in a set of base primitives called distributed data structures.
 These data structures, such as such as [SharedMap](./SharedMap.md) and the various types in the @fluidframework/sequence package, are eventually